joel97vil/xampp-web-initializer/README.md

     </tr>
 </table>

+## Features

 ## Future features
 - [ ] XAMPP compatibility Windows.
 - [X] LAMPP compatibility for Linux - Debian.
+- [ ] Make backup of configuration files before execute the process.
 - [ ] Adding additional parameters (-help, -port and more...)
 - [X] Various built-in default configurations for different development environments (Windows / Linux-Debian).
-- [ ] Alias generation to use the program command from any path of the system
+- [ ] Alias generation to use the program command from any path of the system.
-- [X] Require to execute the program with all needed permissions to edit the configuration files
+- [X] Require to execute the program with all needed permissions to edit the configuration files.
-- [ ] GUI for Windows
+- [ ] GUI for Windows.
 More...

 ## Security Vulnerabilities and Contributing